dan-r/HomeAssistant-NissanConnect/README.md

 ## Update Time
 Following the model of leaf2mqtt, this integration can be set to use a different update time when plugged in.
 When HVAC is turned on the update time drops to once per minute.

+## Translations
+I have provided machine translations from English to the following languages as a start, but welcome native speakers to give feedback on these and to improve them:
+* French
+* Italian

 ## Entities
 This integration exposes the following entities.
 Please note that entities will only be shown if the functionality is supported by your car.